dinahmaccodes/dyenahs-counter-dapp/README.md

 You can also find the link to the contract [here](https://sepolia.etherscan.io/address/0x3570fc102acc9e711f333d52919ceadf422c6d59)

 #### Live Demo
-Check out the live demo: put link here
+Check out the live demo: https://dyenahs-counter-dapp.vercel.app/

 #### How It Works
 1. Connect Your Wallet: Use the Connect Wallet button to link your Ethereum wallet (e.g., MetaMask).